Executive Council of Hong Kong: Location

 The executive council meets in the Lower Block of the Central Government Complex, Tamar.
 Until 2012, ExCo met in the Main Wing of the Central Government Offices on Government Hill, in Central and below Government House (former residence of the British Governor of Hong Kong).

 Prior to the Handover, the Provisional Executive Council of Hong Kong, headed by Tung Chee Hwa, met in Shenzhen or Tung's office on the 11th floor of the Asia Pacific Finance Tower in Hong Kong.
 Members of the outgoing British Hong Kong ExCo were not permitted to attend this body.

-Both Executive Council sittings were on Tuesdays.
+Both Executive Council meetings were on Tuesdays.